Find the Lyrid meteors’ radiant point

 The radiant point for the Lyrid meteor shower – the point in the sky from which the meteors appear to radiate – is easy to find.
-The point is just to the right of beautiful blue-white star Vega, which is the brightest light in the constellation Lyra the Harp.
-Although moonlight will drown out many Lyrid meteors in 2019, Vega is bright enough to overcome the bright moonlight.
-So find a country location if you want to see Vega, its constellation Lyra and perhaps a Lyrid meteor or two, despite the moonlight!
+The point is just to the right of the beautiful blue-white star Vega, which is the brightest light in the constellation Lyra the Harp.

 How important is it that you can find the Lyrid’s radiant point in your sky, if you want to watch the shower?
 Not at all important.
 The meteors will radiate from that point, but many won’t become visible until they are 30 degrees or so from the radiant.
 Plus, they’ll be radiating out in all directions from their radiant point.
 Thus – as meteor-watchers know – the meteors will appear unexpectedly, in any and all parts of the sky.

 However, it’s fun to find the radiant point.
-If you trace the paths of the Lyrid meteors backward on the sky’s dome, you’ll find that they appear to originate from near Vega, which is the heavens’ 5th brightest star.
+If you trace the paths of the Lyrid meteors backward on the sky’s dome, you’ll find that they appear to originate from near Vega, which is the heavens’ fifth brightest star.
 It’s from Vega’s constellation Lyra that the Lyrid meteor shower takes its name.
 Also, knowing the rising time of a meteor shower’s radiant point helps you know when the shower is best in your sky.